pranshudatascience/Real-Time-Pose-Estimator/README.md

 # Real Time Pose Estimator
-You can refer about Mediappe from here: https://mediapipe.dev/
+You can refer about Mediapipe from here: https://mediapipe.dev/